The Tinkerer's Daughter Fixes Things

 her hands on the sun-warmed barrel

-of his chest and shout into his ear flopped
+of his chest and shouted into his ear flopped

 or howl his hooray but just lay

-without reply, which she didn’t seem to mind
+without reply, though she didn’t seem to mind

 but ran on, not needing the push